 The issuer, Retail Charity Bonds plc, is a special purpose vehicle created to issue fixed income retail bonds.
 It is governed by an independent and experienced board of directors from the financial and charity sectors who are acting on a pro-bono basis.

 Retail Charity Bonds plc is a public company registered in England and Wales with company number 8940313.
-Registered office: 27-28 Eastcastle Street, London, W1W 8DH.
+Registered office: Future Business Centre, King’s Hedges Road, Cambridge, United Kingdom, CB4 2HY.
 It is an independent special purpose vehicle and not a charity.

-The Retail Charity Bond model has been developed by Allia, a charity and pioneer in social investment.
+The Retail Charity Bonds platform was developed by Allia, a charity and pioneer in social investment.